zzzprojects/learn-orm/tutorials/efcore-configuration-manager/configuration.md

 ## Setup Connection String

 For local development, the ASP.NET Core configuration system reads the connection string from the ***appsettings.json*** file.
-So let's add the connection to that file as shown below.
+So let's add the connection to that file, as shown below.

 ```csharp
 {